 Pupils have ample opportunities during the school day to talk to staff about any concerns.
 The Head of Pastoral Care is also available during the school day including breaks and lunchtime.
 A designated Pastoral Room is available for pupils to speak confidentially or to seek advice.

 The safe use of technology is a focus in all areas of the curriculum and key ICT messages are re-enforced in assemblies; talks by the local constabulary and through designated pupil training days.
 The purpose of which is to help pupils keep themselves safe on line and in remote learning.
-The School has appropriate filters and monitoring systems in place which meet the DfE's filtering and monitoring standards.
+The School has appropriate filters and monitoring systems in place.